Skip to main content

 • The simplest learning is impossible, forcing approximations

-• The bitter lesson: scale + simple algorithms beat clever engineering, but you still need the right inductive biases
+• Scale plus simple algorithms beats clever engineering, but you still need the right inductive biases

 The Arc